 The organization is currently taking new referrals and they offer long term support in the life of the participant’s job.

 For more information on Best Buddies Job Participants, you can visit their website.

-For applications to MOD Pizza, visit their
+For applications to MOD Pizza, visit their website.

 MORE TOP STORIES| Body found in dumpster at apartments on Indy’s south side | Video shows Geurin Catholic cheerleaders bullying classmate | Indiana woman killed in North Carolina lion attack | Photos show damage from explosion at Carmel High School | Car dealer agrees to pay $62K to customers after Attorney General files lawsuit